-Line II shows the balance-sheet items deducted from regulatory capital, as reported in column g of table EU LII, since these are not included in the risk categories shown above (columns b and c of table EU LI2).
+Line II shows the balance-sheet items deducted from regulatory capital, as reported in column g) of table EU LII, since these are not included in the risk categories shown above (columns b) and c) of table EU LI2).
 These items must be deducted in order to reconcile the totals column (a) with the amounts of relevant risk categories (columns b and c).
 This line also includes, on the one hand, the difference attributable to the determination of the net foreign exchange position, for the purpose of own funds requirements for market risk, and, on the other hand, valuation differences between the carrying amounts under IFRSs and EaD for on-balance sheet exposures.
-This is largely attributable to adjustments due to the methodology for determining EaD for credit risk exposures under the AIRBA, as well as to adjustments of the total exposure value as a result of the new SA-CCR calculation logic for derivative transactions introduced in June 2021.
-The differences are due to the regulatory alpha factor, the determination of replacement costs, and the calculation of the potential future exposure value.
+This is largely attributable to no longer applicable adjustments due to the methodology for determining EaD for credit risk exposures under the AIRBA, as well as to adjustments of the total exposure value as a result of the SA-CCR calculation logic for derivative transactions.
+This line item also includes the carrying amounts of the initial margins due from central counterparties Eurex and LCH Limited, which are recorded as financial assets.
+In accordance with section 306 (2) of the CRR, Aareal Bank assigns an EaD of zero to the assets pledged as collateral.